Faggots and Mash with Peas

-Here I go being all populist again, I don’t care how popular rabbit or venison or wild boar are, this is just the food I love and this one is that to the power of a dozen or so!
-This one is an old friend of a recipe from my childhood, faggots and mash… Yes it really is called that and has been called that for a very long time, the oldest reference in writing dates back to 1851.
+Here I go being all populist again.
+I don’t care how popular rabbit or venison or wild boar are, this is just the food I love and this one is that to the power of a dozen or so!
+This one is an old friend of a recipe from my childhood, faggots and mash… Yes, it really is called that and has been called that for a very long time.
+The oldest reference in writing dates back to 1851.

 Sadly I can not get caul fat here no matter how hard I try so I have adapted the offal levels to keep my faggots and mash on point without the need to be held together.

 Growing up faggots and mash always came from the freezer, well the faggots anyway… And the brand name was Mr Brains faggots, so here you go Mr Brians faggots for you!

-However if you head a little bit further north, not to far maybe a hundred miles or so they are called ducks.
+However, if you head a little bit further north, not to far maybe a hundred miles or so they are called ducks.

 There is also something fairly similar in Hungary, only larger and that is called a cipő, which means shoe or slipper.

 Anyway, I digress, the other thing that faggots and mash need are a kick-ass gravy.
 And this gravy really does kick ass and is heady with the flavour of Worcestershire sauce and sweet from the onions.

 Of course the potatoes should be mashed, not pureed, stick as much butter and cream in there as you can but do not turn it into a puree!